Gedanken Experiments of Entanglement in Particle Physics: Interactions, Operators and Bell Inequalities in Flavor Space: Flavor as a Fundamental 2-Level System in Particle Physics

-Spin-based Bell tests may be impractical in collider environments due to the lack of controllable spin analyzers, rapidly varying reference frames, and dependence on momentum reconstruction~\cite{Abel:2025skj,Bechtle:2025ugc, Li:2024luk, ABEL1992304}.
-However, the SM contains other intrinsic two-level quantum degrees of freedom at the single-particle level: chirality and flavor.
-We construct explicit binary operators associated with them in particle-physics processes.
+There is a growing body of literature arguing that spin-based Bell tests are challenging in collider environments due to the lack of controllable spin analyzers, rapidly varying reference frames, and dependence on momentum reconstruction~\cite{Abel:2025skj,Bechtle:2025ugc, Li:2024luk, ABEL1992304}.
+However, the SM contains other intrinsic two-level quantum degrees of freedom at the single-particle level; among these is flavor, which we discuss below.

+We construct explicit operators associated with binary observables in particle-physics processes in analogy with measurement angles in the canonical Bell experiments.
 These operators are defined through the structure of weak interactions and decay channels, coupled with direct projective mass measurements, and are therefore interpreted as effective observables at the operator level.
-This construction provides the ingredients needed for the Bell-type analyses developed in the following section.
+We emphasize that all observables and correlations are constructed from intrinsic SM interactions.
+The appearance of a Pauli-algebra structure reflects the $SU(2)$ operator algebra of the restricted two-generation flavor subspace rather than an imposed toy model.
+This construction provides the ingredients needed for the Bell-type analysis developed in the following section.